filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should be enabled if there is a need to play or record audio through ALSA devices.

+### amf
+Pass the `--enable-amf` option to the configure script.
+Enable support for the AMD Advanced Media Framework (AMF) library for accelerated H.264 encoding on hardware with Video Coding Engine (VCE).

+It is safe to disable this flag, however it can be considered to improve performance at the cost of slightly reducing the encoding quality on the compatible AMD platforms.

 ### amr
 Pass the `--enable-version3`, `--enable-libopencore-amrwb` and `--enable-libopencore-amrnb` options to the configure script.
 Use the `libopencore-amrnb` and `libopencore-amrwb` libraries to perform AMR-NB (Adaptive Multi-Rate NarrowBand) and AMR-WB (Adaptive Multi-Rate WideBand) decoding instead of FFmpeg's native implementation.
 Resulting libraries will be licensed under (L)GPL version 3.